10,700 words, 1 hr., 25 min.

-Thirty seconds later, he arrived the end of the fence and slowed as he moved past a five-foot gap between the fence and a large rain barrel, a tractor, and an old wagon loaded with hay.
-The gap must have been how the Kraut came around behind the barn and spotted them.
+Less than half a minute later, he arrived the end of the fence and slowed as he moved past a five-foot gap between the fence and a large rain barrel, a tractor, and an old wagon loaded with hay.
+The gap must have been how the kraut came around behind the barn and spotted them.

 He pressed toward the house the German had fled into.
 He circled wide to stay out of the window light.

 Sweat nettled his forehead.
 It annoyed the side of his nose on its way to his upper lip.
 As he neared the back door, his grip tightened on his rifle, his life preserver.
 Would his bullets fire when needed?
 Or was his rifle defective?
 It was supposed to be great!
 So said the manufacturer.

 A kerosene lamp on the fireplace mantle illuminated a kitchen.
 On the wooden dinner table were two used cups and plates and a cast-iron frying pan, its handle extending over the table edge.
 A weapon, maybe, for the sallow-faced, middle-aged woman hiding under the table.
 Huddled close to her was a wispy girl of about ten.
 Curled up on their knees, they were whispering to each other.